Launch of the "Pathway to the 2022 Declaration": a blog by jurists for diplomats.

 Joining Ambition with Expertise

-On August 30, 2019, the UN General Assembly adopted a resolution calling for the adoption of a high-level Political Declaration in 2022.
+On August 30, 2019, the UN General Assembly adopted a resolution calling for a high-level Political Declaration in 2022.
 The content of this declaration is currently being debated between States and civil society organisations.
 These negotiations, which succeed a previous round initiated by the 2018 resolution entitled “Towards a Global Pact for the Environment”, are the occasion to push for a more ambitious legal framework to protect our planet.

 But international law is no easy business.
 While diplomats negotiate the law, it is lawyers, judges, and jurists more generally who apply it on a daily basis.
 With their practical perspective, jurists can provide diplomats with the tools to make international law effective.
 To this end, we gather insights from practitioners and professors around the world to make the 2022 Declaration a game-changer for the environment.

 A Declaration can be a tool for change.
 Despite not being legally binding, a political declaration can still effectively tackle pressing environmental matters.
 It can give guidance to lawmakers and the judiciary by compelling States into action.
-It can enshrine existing principles of environmental law on the international level or even recognise new principles.
+It can enshrine existing principles of environmental law on the international level or recognise new principles.
 It can address the fragmentation of environmental law and governance or instead provide a roadmap for effective implementation of existing treaties.

 A Broad Network of Support

 We are proud to be joined in this initiative by a vast network of support.
-The Blog’s Advisory Board is headed by former COP 21/Paris Agreement President Laurent Fabius.
-Its members include eminent personalities from the world of law and diplomacy, including the current UN Special Rapporteur on Human Rights and the Environment and his predecessor, Supreme Court judges, as well as renowned professors of international law.
+The Blog’s Advisory Board is headed by former COP 21/Paris Agreement President, Laurent Fabius.
+Its members include eminent personalities from the world of law and diplomacy, including the current UN Special Rapporteur on Human Rights and the Environment (and his predecessor), Supreme Court judges, as well as renowned professors of international law.